hvieira512/subvisual-challenge/README.md

 Hi there!
 Here is my attempt of solving the **Subvisual Challenge**!

-Overall I think I did well, even tho I am learning React by myself.
+Overall I think I did well, even though I am learning React by myself.
 This project taught me a lot of things, how are components rendered, how does the Virtual DOM work, how to fetch data from an API, among others.

 And mainly, I had fun coding it!

 ## Struggles

 My main struggle was using useEffect since I've didn't had a lot of experience with it, but after completing this project, I got a pretty good grasp of how it works.

 ## Features

 In terms of features, I've added a few things:

 1. **Added a Preview List**: while the user is searching, a list will appear with the possible matches.
 Since I was already trying to compare the best matches, I saw this as an opportunity to show the user what Pokémon he might be trying to find.
 2. **Created a Reset Button**: in case the user wants to go back to the start.

 # Installation

 In order to install this project, you'll need node and npm installed on your system:

 ## Package Manager